Caring for Baby ChickensWhat to do with a Broody Hen ?

 If it’s too late and your hen has already turned into a booking bundle of puffed up feathers, here are some techniques to ‘break’ her broody behaviour.
 Remember, the longer you leave it, the longer it will take to remedy:

-- Remove the hen from the coop and put her into another secure pen (dog crate, guinea pig pen or hutch) and worth a try in the early stages of broodiness.
+- Remove the hen from the coop and put her into another secure pen dog crate, guinea pig pen or hutch with just food and water is worth a try in the early stages of broodiness.
 This method removes the hen from the ability to sit on the nest constantly and upsets her routine.

 - Sometimes a dunk in a bucket of cool water does the trick (take care not to wet her head and ears).
 Your hen is all hot and hormonal with her desire to be a mother.
 Bringing her temperature down a degree or two can break her broody mood.